 MAP15 – Gladiator

 Now this map is cool.
 Stepping outside the lift we’re greeted to a familiar face beckoning us closer revealing an accommodating audience of demons at their stands ready to enjoy a bloody brawl.
 Weapons and powerups are situated above switch activated pillars teasing glory while a handful of fallen comrades who came before suggest incoming despair. mouldy spices up what may initially appear to be a rather generic arena setting, creating not only a strong scene but wave based combat based around pacing and item management.
 I could just grab every weapon right off the bat and have a miserable experience trying to tackle an entire onslaught, all odds against me.
-Alternatively I could snatch one weapon at a time in any order against compositions depending on my firearm chosen.
+Alternatively I could snatch one weapon at a time in any order against compositions depending on my chosen firearm.
 Beating all four waves yields a fantastic twist; the crowd goes wild jeering at the champion, tossing deadly projectiles in a riot for your death.
 It’s rather hilarious too since our friendly Cyberdemon wants his time to shine, slowly descending from his throne, only to be showered in attacks not meant for him.
 I also intentionally left behind a Mastermind to help clean up shop before grabbing that key.

 MAP31 – Stair Crazy (Secret)